Cave visits and Speleology

 - Cueva del Gato

-This cave measures 4.5km in length and crosses the Sierra de Grazalema, following an underground river which forms huge caverns and underground lakes.
-Access is by permit and with guide only, as the interior can be dangerous in winter, but there's a cool pool for bathing under the waterfall at the mouth of the cave open to all.
+This cave measures 4.5km in length and crosses the Sierra de Grazalema, following the underground river Guadares which forms huge caverns and underground lakes.
+Access is by permit and with guide only, as the interior can be dangerous in winter.
+There there's a cool pool for bathing under the waterfall outside at the mouth of the cave open to everyone.

 - Cueva de la Pileta